Phreaking

 Phreaking is a slang term coined to describe the activity of a culture of people who study, experiment with, or explore telecommunication systems, such as equipment and systems connected to public telephone networks.
 The term phreak is a sensational spelling of the word freak with the ph- from phone, and may also refer to the use of various audio frequencies to manipulate a phone system.
 Phreak, phreaker, or phone phreak are names used for and by individuals who participate in phreaking.

-The term first referred to groups who had reverse engineered the system of tones used to route long-distance calls.
-By re-creating these tones, phreaks could switch calls from the phone handset, allowing free calls to be made around the world.
-To ease the creation of these tones, electronic tone generators known as blue boxes became a staple of the phreaker community.
-This community included future Apple Inc. cofounders Steve Jobs and Steve Wozniak.
+The term first referred to groups who had reverse engineered the system of tones used to route long-distance calls in the 1960s.
+By re-creating the signaling tones, phreaks could switch calls from the phone handset while avoiding long-distance calling charges which were common then.
+These fees could be significant, depending on the time, duration and destination of the call.
+To ease the creation of the routing tones, electronic tone generators known as blue boxes became a staple of the phreaker community.
+This community included future Apple Inc. co-founders Steve Jobs and Steve Wozniak.

-The blue box era came to an end with the ever-increasing use of computerized phone systems which allowed telecommunication companies to discontinue the use of in-band signaling for call routing purposes.
-Instead, dialing information was sent on a separate channel which was inaccessible to the telecom customer.
-By the 1980s, most of the public switched telephone network (PSTN) in the US and Western Europe had adopted the SS7 system which uses out-of-band signaling for call control (and which is still in use to this day).
+The blue box era came to an end with the ever-increasing use of digital telephone networks which allowed telecommunication companies to discontinue the use of in-band signaling for call routing purposes.
+Instead, telecom companies began employing common-channel signaling (CCS), through which dialing information was sent on a separate channel that was inaccessible to the telecom customer.
+By the 1980s, most of the public switched telephone network (PSTN) in the US and Western Europe had adopted the SS7 system which uses out-of-band signaling for call control (and which is still in use to this day), therefore rendering blue boxes obsolete.
 Phreaking has since become closely linked with computer hacking.